gohugoio/hugo/docs/content/tutorials/automated-deployments.md

         flags: --buildDrafts=true
 ```

-This concludes the first step, so we'll test that it all works as it should by pushing up our wercker.yml file and seeing the magic at work.
+As you can see, the only step in the build pipeline is the arjen/hugo-build step.
+Now we'll test that it all works as it should by pushing up our wercker.yml file to Github and seeing the magic at work.

 ```bash
 git commit -a -m "Add wercker.yml"